You are here

 Big Bus Tours offers open-top sightseeing tours of the National Mall.
 Enjoy 24 or 48-hour hop-on, hop-off tours of the city's iconic landmarks.
 Along the way, you can learn about the city's history while listening to the entertaining and informative commentary.
 Your hop-on, hop-off ticket also allows you to exit the bus to explore and visit attractions up-close.

-For a truly unique way to see the city, City Segway Tours and Segs in the City offer guided experiences of the National Mall and surrounding sites.
+For a truly unique way to see the city, City Segway Tours offers guided experiences of the National Mall and surrounding sites.
 Visitors glide across town on a Segway, all while taking in the sites of Washington, DC.

 DC by Foot offers free, tip-based walking tours of Washington, DC.
 These informative tours are conducted by expert guides who make it fun and educational.
 In addition to the National Mall, DC by Foot takes visitors to the Tidal Basin, Pennsylvania Avenue and Capitol Hill.
 Visitors can also learn all about President Lincoln’s assassination or about Washington’s secrets and scandals.